zohidjon-m/Movie-Ticket-Booking-System/README.md

 - Implementation: Use control statements (such as switch case) to present options to the user.
 2. Activity: Adding Movies to the Database
-- Implementation: Use structures to define a movie's properties (e.g., title, genre, duration) and dynamically allocate memory for storing multiple movie records.
+- Implementation: Use structures to define a movie's properties (e.g., title, genre, year, country) and dynamically allocate memory for storing multiple movie records, and use file handling to store data.
 3. Activity: Displaying Available Movies
 - Implementation: Utilize arrays (1D/2D) to store and display the list of available movies.
 4. Activity: Searching for a Movie